 If the plugin you want doesn’t come up that way, then try Googling it.
 You should be able to download it either from the WordPress webpage or from a third-party site that puts out the plugin.
 Download it as a zip file.
 And then click upload plugin.
 After that click install and then activate and you’re all set!

-Elementor is my absolute all-time favorite page builder plugin.
+Elementor is my absolute all-time favorite page builder plugin for WordPress blogs.
 It lets you create each page on your site completely from scratch.
 And it’s super easy to use (no coding required).
 I use it on every page on this site, to create my sales pages, to create my opt-in pages, and more.
-Try it out.
+Try it out!

 There are tons of Instagram plugins out there, but they often have a lot of bugs.
 The best one I’ve found is SmashBalloon Instagram Feed.
 It allows you to customize the kind of Instagram feed you want to show (number of photos, numbers of columns, spacing, etc.)